Benderx2/FVM/README.md

 system linker which produces binaries for your system.
 Along with all this you'll also need <br>
 a standard C library for your system.
 Mainly cstdio, cstdlib, cstdint, cstring, cstdbool.<br>
 Then you must compile all the *.c files into object files, and link them to create an executable that<br>
-runs on your system.<br>
+runs on your system.
+Note that the sources use angle brackets, so you must tell the compiler the source directory through the<br>
+-I flag<br>
-It's recommended that you compile with '-Wall -Wextra -pedantic -std=gnu99'. <br>
+It's recommended that you compile with these options '-Wall -Wextra -pedantic -std=gnu99 -I $FVM_INCLUDE (where FVM_INCLUDE is your directory where you downloaded the sources)'. <br>
 There is a readymade build script for bash users.
 <h1>Using the emulator</h1>
 The emulator isn't usbale for running at least "okayish" programs (YET.), but there is a hello world program that can be compiled using fasm.<br>